Articles

 • Atovaquone is given by mouth and is used off-label to treat protozoal infections.
 Give as directed.
 Side effects are uncommon but may include stomach upset or skin rash.
 Do not use in pets that are pregnant.
 If a negative reaction occurs, contact your veterinarian as soon as possible.

-• Atrial fibrillation describes very rapid contractions or twitching of the heart muscle, specifically in the atria.
-Most of the time, atrial fibrillation in cats occurs secondary to heart disease.
-Sometimes, in large breed cats, atrial fibrillation will occur as a primary heart problem.
-Most cats who develop atrial fibrillation have underlying heart disease, so the signs that are observed are often related to that underlying condition, and may include exercise intolerance, cough, or difficulty breathing.
-Treatment varies depending on whether the pet has primary or secondary atrial fibrillation.
-Your cat will need to be monitored on a regular basis.
+• Atrial fibrillation describes rapid contractions or twitching of the heart muscle, specifically in the atria.
+In cats, atrial fibrillation occurs secondary to heart disease.
+The signs that are observed are often related to that underlying condition, and may include exercise intolerance, cough, or difficulty breathing.
+Signs, treatment, and outlook are discussed.

 • Atrioventricular (AV) valve dysplasia is a developmental malformation of the mitral or tricuspid valve in the heart.
 Signs include exercise intolerance, accumulation of fluid in the abdomen, weight loss, and stunted growth.
 Difficulty breathing or collapse may occur if congestive heart failure develops.
 Treatment of AV valve dysplasia is focused on managing signs of congestive heart failure and/or disturbances in heart rhythm, generally using medications.